Kalenna Harper: 2009–2012: Diddy – Dirty Money

 In 2009, Harper joined Diddy – Dirty Money, which was formed by label boss Sean Combs and labelmate, former Danity Kane member Dawn Richard.
 The group's debut single, "Angels" was released in November of that year.
 It featured a posthumous guest appearance from the Notorious B.I.G., and its music video was directed by Hype Williams.
 The band's follow-up single, "Love Come Down" was released that same day, although the latter was ultimately omitted from the Last Train To Paris album.

 On November 13, 2009, the song "Hurt" by the group was leaked; it was a demo which became known as "Loving You No More," and featured Drake.
 The group's third single, "Hello Good Morning" (featuring T.I.) was released on March 30, 2010.
 In November 2010, Harper and the group saw their furthest commercial success with the release of the album's fourth single "Coming Home" (featuring Skylar Grey), which peaked at number 11 on the Billboard Hot 100 and remains one of the best performing hip hop songs of that year.
 Its reception expedited the album's release in December of that year, and it peaked at number seven on the Billboard 200.
 Critical reviews were generally positive.

 The group performed at the 2010 BET Awards, while they were nominated for the BET Award for Best Group.
 She co-wrote the song "Bionic" for Christina Aguilera, from her fourth studio album, Bionic (2010).

 In 2012, the group disbanded.
-Harper then continued work on her solo career, releasing her debut solo mixtape, Chamber of Secrets in June of that year.
+Harper then continued work on her solo career, releasing her debut solo mixtape, Chamber of Diaries in June of that year.